9 FAM 305.4

 (4) (U) The applicant is otherwise qualified for the nonimmigrant visa (NIV) he or she is seeking.

 9 FAM 305.4-3(C) (U) Factors to Consider When Recommending a Waiver

 a.
-(U) You may recommend an INA 212(d)(3)(A) waiver for any nonimmigrant whose case meets the criteria of 9 FAM 305.4-3(B) above and whose presence would not be harmful to U.S. interests.
-Eligibility for a waiver is not conditioned on having some qualifying family relationship, or the passage of a specific amount of time since the commission of the offense, or any other special statutory threshold requirement.
+(U) You may, in your discretion, recommend an INA 212(d)(3)(A) waiver for any nonimmigrant whose case meets the criteria of 9 FAM 305.4-3(B) above and whose presence would not be harmful to U.S. interests.
+Eligibility for a waiver is not conditioned on having a qualifying family relationship, or the passage of a specific amount of time, or any other special statutory threshold requirement.
 The law does not require that such action be limited to humanitarian or other exceptional cases.
-While the exercise of discretion and good judgment is essential, you may recommend waivers for any legitimate purpose such as family visits, medical treatment (whether or not available abroad), business conferences, tourism, etc.
+While the exercise of discretion and good judgment is essential, you may recommend waivers for any legitimate purpose of travel.

 (1) (U) The recency and seriousness of the activity or condition causing the alien's inadmissibility;

 (2) (U) The reasons for the proposed travel to the United States; and